Hornan7/Cardano-Constitution-MVG/README.md

 No Constitutional Committee member shall be anything other than a natural person.

+> ( **TODO** Find a legalistic way to avoid DOXing while being able to prove a reasonable level of trust + legal age + no political involvement - Adam)
+>
+> ( **TODO** add precision on the method used to track the seniority of the ada Holders who applies as CC, Define ownership of the wallet, what address can be used, how will it be tracked, Be clear, don't omit anything  - Adam)
 No Committee member shall, under any circumstances, share their cold keys with anyone, and no person shall vote on their behalf at any time while serving as a member of the Constitutional Committee.